TinaGrigorova/baby_growth/README.md

 ### Features left to implement

-* More information and sections to be added to the web page.
+* More informattion and sections to be added to the web page.
 * To be added one more page which will include information about baby growth from six months to one year.

 ### Typography